pampatzoglou/articles/AI-Ready.md

 If you've read the whole series, you've watched one move repeat until it stopped looking like a coincidence.

 The review that survives machine-speed output needed small, owned, bounded services.
 The gates that survive free generation needed provenance and real contracts.
 The cadence that survives permanent hotfix velocity was Cloud Native — idempotent, observable, recoverable.
 The containment that survives a poisoned skill was boundaries and least privilege — DDD wearing a security hat.
+The boundary that held when perfect instructions didn't was a scoped credential in a sandbox — and it only got used because the paved road made the safe path the fast one.
 The way out of the monolith was the journey itself, applied one slice at a time.
 The onboarding that makes an agent trustworthy was your institutional knowledge, finally written down.

 Over and over: the thing that made AI safe was never an AI feature.
 It was the foundation — the exact stages everyone wanted to skip.